跳到主要內容區塊

 Discharge Batch Details

-●Actual emission concentration: 0 Bq/L.
+●The actual emission concentration is 0 Bq/L.

 System Forecast Release Information

-From August 24, 2023, until the end of the 16th batch, a total of approximately 28.8 x 10¹² Bq of tritium activity will be emitted.
+From August 24, 2023, until the end of the 17th batch, a total of approximately 31.3 x 10¹² Bq of tritium activity was emitted.

 Note:Collecting actual monitoring information from Japan